Kafana: History

 The first coffeehouses in the area appeared during the Ottoman expansion in the 16th century, popping up in Belgrade, Buda, Sarajevo and other cities under Ottoman control.
 Further west, in Zagreb, the first coffee-serving establishments were recorded in 1636.
 In these kavotočja or Kaffeebuden, coffee and snacks were sold and consumed in a vehicle similar to a circus wagon.
 The first known modern-day kavana in Zagreb was opened in 1749, and the institution was commonplace in Zagreb and many other Croatian cities by the end of the 18th century.
 By the 19th century, a distinction arose between the kavane, which were high-society establishments, and the working-class kavotočja.

-During the 18th and early 19th century, running a kafana (then usually called mehana) was a family business, a craft, passed on from generation to generation.
+During the 18th and early 19th century, running a kafana was a family business, a craft, passed on from generation to generation.

 As the Balkan cities grew in size and became more urbanized, kafana also shifted its focus a bit.
 Some started serving food and offering other enticements to potential customers since owners now had to compete with other similar establishments around the city.
-Most bigger towns and cities in this period had a Gradska kafana (City kafana) located in or around main square where the most affluent and important individuals of that city would come to see and be seen.
+Most bigger towns and cities in this period had a Gradska kafana (City kafana) located in or around the main square where the most affluent and important individuals of that city would come to see and be seen.
 Prices in this particular kafana would usually be higher compared to others around the city that didn't enjoy the privilege of such an exclusive location.

 The concept of live music was introduced in the early 20th century by kafana owners looking to offer different kinds of entertainment to their guests.
 Naturally, in the absence of mass media these bands strictly had a local character and would only play folk music that was popular within a particular region where the city lies.

 As the 20th century rolled on, Balkan cities saw waves upon waves of rural population coming in, especially after World War II, and kafane diversified accordingly.
 Some continued to uphold a higher standard of service, while others began to cater to newly arrived rural population that mostly found employment in factories and on construction sites.

 This is when the term kafana slowly began to be associated with something undesirable and suitable only for lower classes of society.
 By the 1980s, term kafana became almost an insult and most owners would steer clear of calling their places by that name, preferring westernized terms like restaurant, cafe, bistro, coffee bar, and so on, instead.
 On the other hand, terms birtija, bircuz and krčma are also used to denote, usually rural or suburban, filthy kafane.